Akshat-260604/jubilant-hack/README.md

 A full-stack **Healthcare AI Assistant** prototype that enables intelligent document processing, semantic search, and AI-powered medical report generation.
 This system allows healthcare professionals to upload medical documents, sync with Google Drive, chat with documents using RAG (Retrieval Augmented Generation), and generate structured medical reports.

+> **Note**: Screenshots and images are referenced in this README.
+To view them, ensure the image files are present in the `docs/images/` directory.
+See the [Images Setup](#images-setup) section below.

 ---

 ## 📋 Table of Contents